Jewels of Mary I of England: Costume set with pearls

-Princess Mary had items of costume embroidered with 581 pearls in total.
+Princess Mary bought 100 pearls while at Richmond Palace in December 1537.
+She had items of costume embroidered with 581 pearls in total.
 A lace for her neck had 67 pearls, a "nether abillment" had 33 great pearls, another "nether abillment" had 38 lesser sized pearls, an upper abillment had 40 pearls, and another upper abillment had 80 mean or lesser pearls.
 A partlet had 108 fair pearls, and a second partlet was sewn with 71 pearls of the same grade.

 The "abillments" or "billaments" were bands of jewels worn on the coif over the forehead, typically with a French hood.
 On 20 July 1546, her father Henry VIII gave her an upper abillment set with 10 table diamonds, 9 rock rubies, and 38 small pearls, with another abillment of rock rubies and fair pearls, and a third abillment of diamonds, rock rubies and pearls.
-He gave other jewels at this time, including a cross set with diamonds and three pendant pearls and a "Jesus" or the initials "IHS" set with diamonds and three pendant pearls, a brooch with the story of Abraham set with a fair table diamond and another Abraham brooch set with 7 diamonds and a ruby, and a tablet or locket with Solomon's temple on one side a portcullis on the other.
-In July he gave her a brooch with the story of Pyramus and Thisbe, which had a large diamond table and four rubies, and a girdle of gold friar's knots.
+He gave other jewels at this time, including a cross set with diamonds and three pendant pearls and a "Jesus", the initials "IHS" (known as the Sacred Monogram), set with diamonds and three pendant pearls, a brooch with the story of Abraham set with a fair table diamond and another Abraham brooch set with 7 diamonds and a ruby, and a tablet or locket with Solomon's temple on one side a portcullis on the other.